Digimead-Specific/sbt-pgp-fixed/README.md

 # Modifications

 Fixed version of sbt-pgp based on 0.9-SNAPSHOT.
-Support 0.11.x 0.12.x 0.13.x(SNAPSHOT) without build configuration modifications.
+Support 0.11.x 0.12.x [0.13.x(SNAPSHOT) in progress] without build configuration modifications.

 Just add to your Build.scala something like: